Shantinatha: Renunciation and Omniscience

+Despite possessing absolute material dominion, Shantinatha renounced his empire upon realizing the transient nature of worldly power.
+He adopted the life of a Jain monk, engaging in rigorous penance for sixteen years.
+He meditated under a nandi tree, abstaining from food and sleep, until he destroyed the ghati (obscuring) karmas.
+On the ninth bright day of the month of Pausha, he attained Kevala Jnana (omniscience).

 After achieving kevala jnana he visited Somanasapur, and was offered first ahara (food) by King Dharma Mitra and his wife.

 Nirvana and moksha

 He is said to have lived 1 lakh years and spent many years spreading his knowledge.
 On the 13th day of the dark half of the month Jyestha (May–June), he attained nirvana at Sammed Shikharji, (Note: Some texts refer to the place as Mount Sammeta.
 This place is revered in Jainism because 20 out of 24 Jinas died here.) known contemporaneously as the Parasnath Hills in northern Jharkhand.

 The yaksha and yakshi of Shantinatha are Kimpurusha and Mahamanasi according to Digambara tradition and Garuda and Nirvani according to Śvētāmbara tradition.